HyknuF/SecretSanta/README.md

 Free (as in Speech) and Open Source Secret Santa generator!

-The Script itself is in german at the moment, but should easily to use for everyone.
+The Script itself is in german at the moment, but should be easy to use for everyone.

-I will provide a english version as soon as possible.
+I will provide an english version as soon as possible.

 ## Background / Info

-Last year, I couldn't find a tool with this feature set, so i wrote my own :)
+Last year, I couldn't find a tool with this feature set, therefore i wrote my own :)

 - It randomly triggers Secret Santa groups based on their names and sends an email to all participants.
 - The number of participants is dynamic and arbitrary.